Update: This offer for the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® has expired. Learn more about the current offers here.

 - The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is offering 50,000 AAdvantage miles after making $2,500 of purchases within the first three months; the $99 annual fee is waived for the first 12 months

-- The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is offering 60,000 AAdvantage miles after making $3,000 of purchases within the first four months; the $99 annual fee is waived for the first 12 months
+- The CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is offering a welcome bonus of 65,000 AAdvantage miles after making $4,000 of purchases within the first four months.
+The $99 annual fee is waived for the first 12 months.

 - The AAdvantage Aviator Red World Elite Mastercard is offering 60,000 AAdvantage miles after making one purchase within 90 days; the card has a $95 annual fee